 Even if you don’t burn the pan.
 Using Teflon or other types of nonstick cookware. in general! can kill your bird.
 While many of the leading nonstick cookware manufacturers claim that the nonstick coating can remain intact up to five hundred degrees.
 Bird owners have reported that their birds have died from the fumes generated by the cookware.
 Even when it was used at normal temperatures.

 Unfortunately! the easiest cookware to clean is also the most dangerous cookware to use.
 Nonstick cookware is popular! not just because it makes cooking certain dishes easier. thanks to the slick surface.
 But because it eliminates the need to scrub pans once the meal is over.
 However! easier cleanup definitely doesn’t make purchasing this type of cookware worth the health risks associated with it.

 Seasoned cast iron and carbon steel pans may not offer the same type of ultra-slick surface. but they’re a much safer alternative.

 Pure ceramic and ceramic coated cookware also feature a nonstick surface of sorts that can make the cleanup process much easier.

 What is Healthy Cookware?

-If you’ve stuck with us this far, then you now know that nonstick cookware such as Teflon, tops our list of the dangerous cookware to avoid.
-Not only will the interior of the cookware break down over time and can end up in your food, but when it reaches temperatures exceeding five hundred degrees it can emit chemicals into the air that can be harmful to your health and can be lethal to birds.
+If you’ve stuck with us this far.
+Then you now know that nonstick cookware such as Teflon.
+Are about the Dangerous Cookware tops our list of the dangerous cookware to avoid.
+Not only will the interior of the cookware break down over time and can end up in your food.
+But when it reaches temperatures exceeding five hundred degrees it can emit chemicals into the air that can be harmful to your health and can be lethal to birds.
 Our list of the safest cookware to use features the best alternatives to nonstick cookware.
-Not only does the list contain safer options, but each type of cookware also offers other benefits including versatility, ease of use, lightweight designs, and low maintenance needs.
+Not only does the list contain safer options.
+But each type of cookware also offers other benefits including versatility.
+Ease of use, lightweight designs, and low maintenance needs.